 Prepare the dough with a machine:

 - Place all ingredients, except for food coloring in a mixing bowl.
-If you are using a stand mixer, knead the dough with a dough hook attachment until the dough is soft and not sticky anymore, about 5 minutes
+If you are using a stand mixer, knead the dough with a dough hook attachment until the dough is soft and not sticky anymore, about 10-12 minutes.
+It should be silky smooth

 Prepare the dough by hands:

-- If you are kneading by hands, mix until you get a rough dough (it's not going to be smooth yet).
+- Place all ingredients, except for food coloring in a mixing bowl.
+Mix until you get a rough dough (it's not going to be smooth yet).
 Cover and rest it for 15 minutes.
 Then go back and knead it.
 You'll be surprised by how easier it is to knead it now.
-Knead until the dough is smooth and pliable, about 10-15 minutes.
+Knead until the dough is smooth and pliable, about 15-20 minutes.
 At any point during kneading, you can always stop and rest the dough if you find it hard to knead.
 This is to relax the gluten.
 Then go back to knead again and you'll be surprised by the difference it makes by just resting the dough before kneading again.
 It's easier for you too

 Rest the dough: